Satyalla42/ENIAC-Expansion_to_Brazil/README.md

 ## ENIAC Expansion to Brazil - Magist Partnership
 ### Group Project from the Data Science Bootcamp at WBS

 We analyzed a relational database from our partner, Magist, a company selling a variety of products in Brazil.
 Our team (ENIAC) is exploring the potential for expanding into Brazil to introduce our high-end tech products.
+Our results were presented to the CEO of ENIAC.

 Key points of our analysis included: